robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

 * a questionnaire analysis, based on a study involving 249 out of the ~6000 users registered in the project’s platform at the time of collection;
 * a platform’s database analysis featuring recordings about enlisted co-inquirers and their writing and annotating activities;
 * an analysis of Google analytics data about the digital platform[#][Everything written by, addressed to or containing @AIMEproject, modesofexistence, modes_of_existence, “Bruno Latour”, brunolatour, modes?[_]?of[_]?existence|#brunolatour|aimeproject, aimeproject.org.
 Their relevance has been determined by a qualitative evaluation of them.];
-* a series of interviews with team members conducted by an external researcher during the most active phase of the project.
+* a series of interviews with team members conducted during the most active phase of the project.

 The above-mentioned devices allow us to make use of quantitative and qualitative, enunciative and practical, and insiders’ and outsiders’ data.
 We analyzed each of these sources, considering all the traces collected after the passage of the project as clues requiring an inferential explanation.